valbuild/val/packages/next/README.md

 **NOTE**: Val also works with `.js` files.

-They must export a default `val.content` where the first argument equals the path of the file relative to the `val.config.ts` file.
+They must export a default content definition (`c.define`) where the first argument equals the path of the file relative to the `val.config.ts` file.

 **NOTE**: `val.ts` files are _evaluated_ by Val, therefore they have a specific set of requirements:

-- They must have a default export that is `val.content`, they must have a `export const schema` with the Schema; and
+- They must have a default export that is `c.define`, they must have a `export const schema` with the Schema; and
 - they CANNOT import anything other than `val.config` and `@valbuild/core`

 ### Example of a `.val.ts` file